teekay/WaveformTimeline/README.md

 ﻿A set of controls that display a stereo waveform, time, and progress information about an audio stream.

-This can be useful to you when you develop WPF apps that deal with audio.
+This can be useful to you when you develop WPF or Avalonia apps that deal with audio.

 # Implementation overview
 * Implement the interface ITune that represents a song being played back